-Deutsche Bank targets a competitive dividend payout ratio.
-Deutsche Bank's dividend payments are subject to its ability to maintain sufficient levels of distributable profits under its standalone financial statements in accordance with German accounting rules (HGB) for the respective fiscal year.
+Deutsche Bank targets a competitive dividend pay-out ratio for the financial year 2018 and thereafter.
+These dividend payments are subject to its maintaining sufficient levels of distributable profits under its stand-alone financial statements in accordance with German accounting rules (HGB) for the fiscal year 2018.

-By the nature of its business, Deutsche Bank is involved in litigation, arbitration and regulatory proceedings and investigations in Germany and in a number of jurisdictions outside Germany, especially in the US.
-Such matters are subject to many uncertainties.
-While Deutsche Bank has resolved a number of important legal matters and made progress on others, it expects the litigation and enforcement environment to remain challenging in the short term.
-Litigation expenses in 2018 were relatively low as a result of Deutsche Bank's successful efforts in resolving a number of matters at or below estimated provisions.
-For 2019, and with a caveat that forecasting litigation expense is subject to many uncertainties, Deutsche Bank expects litigation expense to be significantly higher than in 2018.
+By the nature of its business, Deutsche Bank is involved in litigation, arbitration and regulatory proceedings and investigations in Germany and in a number of jurisdictions outside Germany, especially in the U.S. Such matters are subject to many uncertainties.
+While Deutsche Bank has resolved a number of important legal matters and made progress on others, Deutsche Bank expects the litigation and enforcement environment to remain challenging in the short term.
+Litigation expenses in 2017 were relatively low as a result of its successful efforts in resolving a number of matters below estimated provisions.
+For 2018, and with a caveat that forecasting litigation expense is subject to many uncertainties, Deutsche Bank expects litigation to be meaningfully higher than in 2017, but well below the elevated levels observed over the past number of years.

-The Business Segments of Deutsche Bank
+The Business Segments